Real Sukuna in history and mythology

 Ryomen Sukuna appears in Nihon Shoki.
 It’s a history book written in AD720 and he was described as a demon who commit gruesome wrongs.

-Ryome Sukuna in Nihon Shoki has 8 arms and legs in total, and has two faces on both front and back.
+Ryomen Sukuna in Nihon Shoki has 8 arms and legs in total and has two faces on both front and back.
 The kanji character RYO means “both side” and MEN means a mask or a face, so the word RYOMEN indicates his two faces.

-There’re some mythologies about Sukuna are left in Gifu prefecture.
+It’s said that Ryomen Sukuna is from Gifu prefecture in Japan and there’re many mythologies and folklore about Sukuna are left there.
 In this area, he is not a demon but described as a local hero.

-In Kanayamacho area, he was a local warrior and died in the battle against Takefurukumanomikoto.
-It’s the same as Nihon Shoki, but he’s not descibed as a demon.
+In the Kanayamacho area, he was a local warrior and died in the battle against Takefurukumanomikoto.
+It’s the same as Nihon Shoki, but he’s not described as a demon.

-I guess the real Ryomen Sukuna was a local hero, but he went against the emperor and portrayed as a villain?
+It’s interesting that Ryomen Sukuna is respected as a great warrior without exception in the Gifu area.
+I guess the real Ryomen Sukuna was a local hero, but he went against the emperor and portrayed as a villain.

 Urban legend or a real story?